Apps documentation

 Result

-A story template with subtasks is created:
+A new task with the selected template and subtasks is created:

 Jira Issue Templates - JQL criteria for creating issues from templates: Jira subtask template